datacarpentry/openrefine-socialsci/_episodes/01-introduction.md

 and check out some great introductory videos.

 These videos and others on OpenRefine can also be found on YouTube by searching under 'OpenRefine'.
-There is a [Google Group](https://groups.google.com/g/openrefine) that can answer a lot of beginner questions and problems.
+There is an [official forum](https://forum.openrefine.org/) that can answer a lot of beginner questions and problems.
 Information can also be found on [StackOverflow](https://stackoverflow.com/questions/tagged/openrefine) where you can find a lot of help.
 As with other programs of this type, OpenRefine